hlfshell/node-packer/README.md

 ```
 Will write the PackerFile in memory to a file.
 If there is a filePath set, it will attempt to write to that file path.
 Otherwise it will generate one with a random file name.
 If workingDirectory is provided, it shall use that directory to generate the file.
 Otherwise, it will work locally (whatever './' is at the time)

+Please note that, while calling it without a callback is possible, and the write function is chainable, that the function is asynchronous and thus chaining more functions into it does not mean it waits for the build to be complete.

 Callback example:
 ```
 packerFile.write(function(err){